sermatec-opensource/homeassistant-sermatec-inverter/README.md

 Inverter communication script is in development in [this repository](https://github.com/andreondra/sermatec-inverter), which includes also a detailed documentation.

 ## Disclaimer
-Because the protocol used for local communication is reverse-engineered (due to the lack of the official documentation,) I am not responsible for any damage that this integration could cause to your inverter or to your house wiring / electrical equipment.
+Because the protocol used for local communication is reverse-engineered (due to the lack of the official documentation), I am not responsible for any damage that this integration could cause to your inverter or to your house wiring / electrical equipment.